 Take a look at all the great food we had a chance to eat as well!

-Lisbon Free Walking Tour
+Taking a Free Walking Tour in Lisbon

 Free walking tours are offered by Sandemans throughout Europe.
 We participated in one of their tours on our first day in Amsterdam and were hooked.